-“Excellent pastoral care is not about the everyday support offered by schools.
-It is about a level of care and help that is provided over and above what is expected and it is important that we acknowledge and celebrate such work.”
+“Outstanding pastoral care is more than the everyday support offered by schools.
+It is about a level and quality of care over and above what is expected, and it is important that we acknowledge and celebrate such work.

 Notes to editors:

 - The Derrytrasna Pastoral Care Award is named after St Mary’s Primary School in Derrytrasna, the school whose exceptional pastoral care for a terminally ill pupil inspired the award.

 - This joint DE/PHA award is to recognise schools that have demonstrated exceptional co-operative effort in support of a pupil.

 - Due to the Covid–19 pandemic the award has been suspended for two years.
 As a result, the relaunched Award will cover the period September 2019 – June 2022.

 - The application period will be open from 24 October 2022 to 16 December 2022.

 - Follow us on Twitter @Education_ni(external link opens in a new window / tab)(external link opens in a new window / tab)(external link opens in a new window / tab)